Karuizawa Forest Seasons Villa: A Private Retreat Near Tokyo

 From Tokyo to Nagasaki via Airplane

-Nagasaki Airport is about one hour away via bus from Nagasaki Station and major sightseeing spots.
-Click here to see how to get to Nagasaki city from the airport.
+Upon arrival, Nagasaki Airport is about a one-hour bus ride from Nagasaki Station and major sightseeing spots.
+Click here for details on getting to the city center from the airport.

 From Tokyo to Nagasaki via Shinkansen